- GDP (PPP):

 - FDI Inflow:

-Vanuatu’s economic freedom score is 56.6, making its economy the 109th freest in the 2013 Index.
-Its score is unchanged since last year, with improvements in labor freedom, monetary freedom, and control of government spending offset by declines in trade freedom, business freedom, and freedom from corruption.
-Vanuatu is ranked 21st out of 41 countries in the Asia–Pacific region, and its overall score is below the world average.
+Vanuatu’s economic freedom score is 60.5, making its economy the 97th freest in the 2021 Index.
+Its overall score has decreased by 0.2 point, primarily because of a decline in property rights.
+Vanuatu is ranked 18th among 40 countries in the Asia–Pacific region, and its overall score is above the regional average but below the world average.

 The economy of Vanuatu nearly fell back into the ranks of the mostly unfree this year.
 The government could establish greater economic freedom more securely if it took steps to improve the business climate, reform the judicial system, open the financial sector to more competition, and fight corruption more energetically.

 IMPACT OF COVID-19: As of December 1, 2020, no deaths had been attributed to the pandemic in Vanuatu, but the economy was forecast to contract by 8.3 percent for the year.

 Waves of colonizers migrated to the South Pacific’s New Hebrides archipelago in the millennia preceding European colonization in the 18th century.
 The Republic of Vanuatu won independence from joint British–French administration in 1980 and today is a parliamentary democracy divided between its English-speaking and French-speaking citizens.
 President Tallis Obed Moses has held office since 2017, and Prime Minister Bob Loughman was elected to office in 2020.
 Vanuatu is heavily dependent on agriculture, particularly subsistence farming, and tourism, which comprises 40 percent of the economy.
 Having barely recovered from 2015’s destructive Cyclone Pam, which had a devastating impact on tourism, Vanuatu was struck by the Category 5 Cyclone Harold in April 2020.